ECheynet/modalID_singleSensor/README.md

 (4) An exponential decay function is fitted to the IRF to estimate the damping ratios and obtain an improved estimate of the eigenfrequencies, as the peak-picking method is not always appropriate.

-The present approach should not be applied to structure with closely-spaced modes, as the band-pas filter may not be able to split efficiently the two modal responses.
+The present approach should not be applied to structure with closely-spaced modes, as the band-pass filter may not be able to split efficiently the two modal responses.

-A similar algorithm was used in [4] to identify the modal damping ratios and eigen-frequencies from traffic-induced vibrations.
-In [4], no advanced pick-peaking algorithm was used as we already knew what were the eigen-frequencies of the structure.
+A similar algorithm was used in [4] to identify the modal damping ratios and eigenfrequencies from traffic-induced vibrations.
+In [4], no advanced pick-peaking algorithm was used as we already knew what were the eigenfrequencies of the structure.

 ## Content